tanthehack/re-code-report/report.typ

 #par([
     == The proposed system
     \
-    This proposed project will be a web-based application.
-It will allow users to connect their codebases through code hosting repositories like GitHub or allow users to import their code into the application.
-The application then provides an extensive review of the code, highlighting areas that need improvement, and giving recommendations on how to improve the code.
-The system will also provide explanations and justifications for the suggestions made using intelligent responses from a language model.
+    This proposed project is a web-based application designed to streamline code review.
+Users can connect their codebases through repositories like GitHub or import their code directly into the application.
+Once the code is imported, the application conducts an extensive review, highlighting areas for improvement and offering recommendations.
+Additionally, the system provides explanations and justifications for these suggestions, utilizing intelligent responses from a language model.

     \
 ])